wendyverdonk93/docs/content/tools/partner-account-control/affiliate-documentation.md

 If a merchant is unable to find and answer in the above links, they can always search for topics using the [search bar]( https://docs.multisafepay.com) on our MultiSafepay Documentation Center page.

-For further inquiries, affiliates can contact us at <partner@multisafepay.com>
+For any questions, affiliates can email <partner@multisafepay.com>